matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 * State resolution thrasing on every location update.
 By storing a state event for every location datapoint, we put significant load on servers' state management implementations.
 Current implementations may not handle this well.

+Another option would be using ephemeral data units to broadcast location updates but they do come with downsides of their own:
+* they are not persisted and cannot provide historical data
+* there's no per-room API for them
+* they are not end to end encrypted

 Alternatively, we could behave like MSC3401 and announce users' beacons in `m.beacon_info.*` (similar to MSC3401's `m.call`), and then send location